RedMoon-Security/DNShistory/README.md

 Visit us at (https://redmoonsecurity.com)

-**A python script purely for discovering historic IP addresses for a domain.**
+**A python script purely for discovering historic IP addresses for a domain that could point to the origin server and allow you to bypass WAF**

 View a demo on YouTube here: (https://youtu.be/ROYRyhHbOJE)